Select Waterway (Listed by Canals and then Rivers)

 Practical Tips for Boaters

 Boating along the Aire and Calder Navigation requires some practical know-how.
 When navigating locks, be sure to follow the posted instructions and remain patient, as some of the larger locks can take time to fill or empty.
-For those new to canal boating, it’s advisable to practice basic maneuvers in open water before tackling busier sections near Wakefield.
+For those new to canal boating, it’s advisable to practice basic manouvers in open water before tackling busier sections near Wakefield.

 Safety should always be a priority.
 Ensure you have life vests on board, check weather conditions before setting out, and be aware of other boats sharing the canal.